mathworks/electric-all-terrain-vehicle/README.md

-# Electric All-Terrain Vehicle Powered by Brushless Direct Current (BLDC) Motor
+# Electric Vehicle Powered by Brushless Direct Current (BLDC) Motor

 About the submission:
 This submission contains a set of models to show the implementation of electric all-terrain vehicles powered by BLDC motor.